-The non-consolidated financial statements are the responsibility of the management of the Town of Canmore.
+The consolidated financial statements are the responsibility of the management of the Town of Canmore and have been approved by Council.

-These non-consolidated financial statements have been prepared from information provided by management.
+These consolidated financial statements have been prepared from information provided by management.
 Financial statements are not precise since they include certain amounts based on estimates and judgments.
-Management has determined such amounts on a reasonable basis in order to ensure that the non-consolidated financial statements are presented fairly, in all material respects.
+Management has determined such amounts on a reasonable basis in order to ensure that the consolidated financial statements are presented fairly, in all material respects.